corgibytes/freshli-cli/README.md

 By default all logs are set to WARN level and sent to the console output.

-Log levels can be adjusted by using the `--logLevel <level>` argument when running the application.
+Log levels can be adjusted by using the `--logLevel <level>` option when running the application.
 The level can be any level that is supported by NLog:

 -   Trace
 -   Debug